November 22nd, 2022 | Let It Burn! I Went to Burning Man and Here Is What Happened.

 So, Burning Man is more than just a festival.
 It is a community, a movement, a life philosophy, or a lifestyle.
 The annual festival in the Nevada desert (as well as dozens of local events all around the world) is only an annual gathering of the Burning Man’s supporters (also known as Burners), and a common celebration — which is a tip of the iceberg.

 The event is often related to as transformative, or even transcendental.
-Many people report to take career-changing decisions during the festival; they decide to start new careers, move to another part of the world, leave long-term partners, and whatnot.
+Many people report taking career-changing decisions during the festival; they decide to start new careers, move to another part of the world, leave long-term partners, and whatnot.
 This phenomenon is so common that one tip that all fresh Burners get is “Don’t ditch your job right after coming back from Burning Man” or “Don’t make radical life changing decisions in the next 30 days.”

 But how did it all start?
 Well, the beginnings were quite modest.
 The festival tradition started back in 1986 (the same as my life, actually) Baker Beach in San Francisco as a niche, hipster bonfire ritual on the summer solstice.
 Larry Harvey and Jerry James built the first statue of Burning Man and established a nine-day festival (leading up to and including Labor Day) around it.